Bendahara: Tasks of the bendahara

-Legitimacy of the Sultan lies with the bendahara.
+The legitimacy of the sultan lay with the bendahara.
 The bendahara always consulted the other nobles before arriving at a decision.
-The bendahara and nobles do this for the well-being of the subjects and is essential if there are problems in the state.
-These tasks are more extensive than any vizier or the modern prime minister.
+The bendahara and nobles did this for the well-being of the subjects and was essential if there were problems in the state.
+These tasks were more extensive than any vizier or the modern prime minister.

-The involvement of the British and the Dutch in the administration of the Malay States and the subsequent independence of Malaysia and Indonesia has reduced the Bendahara to a symbolic title only.
+The involvement of the British and the Dutch in the administration of the Malay States and the subsequent independence of Malaysia and Indonesia has reduced the bendahara to a symbolic title.

 History

 Though it is unclear when the title was first used, the Sultanate of Malacca had several influential bendaharas.
 The most famous is Tun Perak.
 Under Tun Perak's service which spanned several sultans, Malacca reached its height in the late 15th century.
 According to the Malay Annals and the Hikayat Hang Tuah, the bendahara secretly saved the life of Hang Tuah, a laksamana the sultan had ordered killed.

 In 1612, Bendahara Tun Sri Lanang of the Sultanate of Johor was commissioned by Sultan Alauddin Riaayat Shah of Johor to compile Malay history and record it into a book.
-The book was known as Sulalatus Salatin and later known as Sejarah Melayu, an important literary piece in Malay language history.
+The book is known as the Malay Annals and is an important literary piece in Malay language history.
 In 1699, Bendahara Abdul Jalil became Sultan Abdul Jalil IV of Johor after the previous sultan, Mahmud Shah II was murdered, leaving no heir behind.
 After the rule of Sultan Abdul Jalil IV, the bendahara was awarded Pahang as his personal fief.
-Bendahara Tun Abbas and his descendants ruled Pahang continuously until Tun Mutahir, who was deposed in a civil war in 1863.
+Bendahara Tun Abbas and his descendants ruled Pahang continuously until Tun Mutahir, was deposed in a civil war in 1863.

 The current Terengganu sultanate was founded by Sultan Zainal Abidin I of Terengganu in 1708.
 He was the son of Tun Habib Abdul Majid, a 17th-century bendahara of Johor.